Make-School-Courses/ARCHIVE-SPD-2.4-Job-Search-and-Interview-Practice/README.md

 ## Course Description

-Describe your course here.
-A short elevator pitch for the course.
-This will be listed as the course description in the course catalog.
+6 of the lessons will be from the [Ethics & Justice in Tech: Don't Be Evil](https://github.com/Make-School-Courses/Ethics-and-Justice-in-Tech) curriculum.

 ### Why you should know this (optional)